As the Taliban bars some girls from school, their mothers’ dreams are also shattered

 Space for dissent opened in Afghanistan after the Taliban was ousted 20 years ago.
 Now the militants are trying to slam it shut.

 It was an opportune time for both women and their daughters.
 According to UNESCO, female literacy almost doubled from 17 percent to 30 percent over the past 20 years, even though millions of girls still struggled to get an education, especially in Taliban-controlled areas.
-The number of girls in primary school rose from nearly zero in 2001 to 2.5 million in 2018, and those in higher education increased from roughly 5,000 to 90,000 over the same period.
+The number of girls in primary school rose from nearly none in 2001 to 2.5 million in 2018, and those in higher education increased from roughly 5,000 to 90,000 over the same period.

 “My daughters are the first women in our family to go to school,” said Humaira, glancing with pride at 12-year-old Susan and her 20-year-old sister, Sona, who is applying to universities.